hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/guide/themes-and-palettes/index.md

 ## getPaletteNames

-This function returns an array of strings containing the names of the palettes on the [Palette List](#palette-list).
+This function returns an array of strings containing the names of the palettes on the palette list.

 ### Syntax